Jaw Pain on Left Side or Right Side of Your Jaw

 1. Wear A Nightguard

-Investing in a nightguard can help to ensure that you don’t grind or clench your teeth while asleep which will prevent you feeling jaw pain in the morning and throughout the day.
-It serves as a protective tool for your teeth and can help reduce how often you grind your teeth in the long-term.
+Investing in a custom nightguard can help alleviate the symptoms of teeth grinding or clenching, prevent jaw pain in the morning and throughout the day.
+A night guard serves as a protective tool for your teeth and can help reduce damage to your teeth in the long-term.
 You should always consult your dentist to determine the correct treatment for your jaw pain.
 Depending on your condition, your dentist can recommend the best treatment: for example, a bruxism night guard or a TMJ mouth guard.

 2. Reduce Stress